 Our revenues prior to 2008 consisted exclusively of grant funding from government agencies under the National Science Foundation's, or NSF, and National Institutes of Health's, or NIH, Small Business Innovation Research, or SBIR, grants.
 Since the initial launch of our ProBiora3 products in late 2008, our net revenues for the year ended December 31, 2008 also included sales of our ProBiora3 products.
-Sales of our ProBiora3 products were \$549,313, \$595,317, \$1,229,510 and \$1,128,895 for the six months ended June 30, 2012 and 2011 and for the years ended December 31, 2011 and 2010, respectively.
-Because of our efforts to increase the distribution of our ProBiora3 products, we expect net revenues to continue to increase in the near future.
+Sales of our ProBiora3 products were \$790,166, \$899,164, \$1,229,510 and \$1,128,895 for the nine months ended September 30, 2012 and 2011 and for the years ended December 31, 2010, respectively.
+Because of our efforts to increase the distribution of our ProBiora3 products, we expect net revenues to increase in the near future.
 However, our success will depend on a number of factors, including our ability to continue to engage in marketing efforts related to our ProBiora3 products.